datacraft-dsc/datacraft-chain/README.md

 The template files will be writtern to the `build/src/` folder.

 ## Run the local private network for testing
-You can run and install the contracts for testing as follows:
+If you have `geth` and `node` already installed, then you can run and install the contracts for testing as follows:
 ```
 # run and install the contracts
 ./scripts/run_local_network.sh install